nithyanatarajan/404-architectsnotfound/docs/Tradeoffs.md

 # ⚖️ Architectural Tradeoffs – RecruitX Next

 This document outlines the key architectural tradeoffs made during the design of the RecruitX Next system.
 It aims to capture **why** certain decisions were made, and the **pros/cons** that were evaluated.

----
+_For full rationale and decision context, refer to [ADR-004](./ADR-004-quality-tradeoffs.md)._

 ## 🧱 Event-Driven vs Request-Driven Architecture

 **Decision**: Adopt an event-driven microservice architecture with selective use of REST APIs for synchronous operations.

 - ✅ Pros:
     - Loosely coupled services